balderdashy/sails-docs/tutorials/mongo.md

 Sails supports the popular [MongoDB database](https://www.mongodb.com/) via the [`sails-mongo` adapter](https://www.npmjs.com/package/sails-mongo).

+> First, make sure you have access to a running MongoDB server, either on your development machine or in the cloud.
+Below, 'mongodb://root@localhost/foo' refers to a locally-installed MongoDB using "foo" as the database name.
+Be sure to replace that [connection URL](https://sailsjs.com/documentation/reference/configuration/sails-config-datastores#?the-connection-url) with the appropriate string for your database.

 To use `sails-mongo` in your app:

-1. Make sure you have access to a running MongoDB server, either on your development machine or in the cloud.
-2. Run `npm install sails-mongo --save` in your app folder.
+1. Run `npm install sails-mongo` in your app folder.
-3. In your `config/datastores.js` file, edit the `default` datastore configuration:
+2. In your `config/datastores.js` file, edit the `default` datastore configuration:

     ```js
     default: {
       adapter: 'sails-mongo',
-      url: <connection string for your mongo server, e.g. 'mongodb://localhost:27017/myMongoDb'>
+      url: 'mongodb://root@localhost/foo'
     }
     ```
-4. In your `config/models.js` file, edit the default `id` attribute to have the appropriate `type` and `columnName` for MongoDB's primary keys:
+3. In your `config/models.js` file, edit the default `id` attribute to have the appropriate `type` and `columnName` for MongoDB's primary keys:

     ```js
     attributes: {